j-norwood-young/revengine/docker/README.md

 - `consolidator` - Consolidates hits and sends to ElasticSearch
 - `crossword_tracker` - Tracks crossword hits
 - `listeners` - Public and private endpoints for RevEngine
+- `wordpress_api` - API endpoints that get fired from Wordpress